pmozumdar/Quantum-Natural-Language-Processing-with-lambeq---Quantinuum/README.md

              email ID - mozumdar.pritom@gmail.com)<br>
  Pitch Presenter : Pritom Mozumdar <br>

+<br> <strong>In the following text, I first have introduced the problem and then provided a comprehensive description of our proposed solutions.
+Next, we have summarized the results and given a brief descrition of the python files. </strong><br>

 <h2> Problem Description:</h2> Given pair of sentences either of type 'food' or 'IT' or mixed, the challenge is to write, train and test a simple quantum-natural-language-processing(QNLP) model that can detect whether they belong to the same category or not.
 In order to solve this problem
 one needs to find a suitable quantum representation of each sentence and a way to compare their similarity. <br>